swabhs/open-sesame/README.md

 ## Installation

-This project is built on python==3.7.9 and the [DyNet](http://dynet.readthedocs.io/en/latest/python.html) library (dynet might be compatible only with cython==0.29.12).
+This project is built on python==3.7.9 and the [DyNet](http://dynet.readthedocs.io/en/latest/python.html) library.
 Additionally, it uses some packages from [NLTK](https://www.nltk.org/).

 ```sh
 $ pip install dynet==2.0.3